reduxjs/redux/docs/tutorials/fundamentals/part-8-modern-redux.md

 - **`createSlice` allows us to safely "mutate" our state!**
 - But, we can also make immutable copies like before if we want to

-The generated action creators will be available as `slice.actions.todoAdded`, and we typically destructure and export those individually just like we did with the action creators we wrote earlier.
+The generated action creators will be available as `slice.actions.todoAdded`, and we typically destructure and export those individually like we did with the action creators we wrote earlier.
 The complete reducer function is available as `slice.reducer`, and we typically `export default slice.reducer`, again the same as before.

 So what do these auto-generated action objects look like?
 Let's try calling one of them and logging the action to see: